Cyber Security

 How are supply chains attacked?

-Attacks occur through malicious Malware or counterfeit components embedded in to software stored in repositories that businesses regard as secure.
-The software is then downloaded by users which then installs both the software and malicious Malware within it.
-With the compromised software being very difficult to detect if it has been altered at the source there is little clues for security teams to suspect it’s not legitimate.
-This year, the Petya Ransomware outbreak hit businesses globally infecting millions of computers.
+Attacks occur through malicious malware or counterfeit components embedded into software and stored in repositories that businesses regard as secure.
+The software is downloaded by users, which then installs both the software and the malicious malware within it.

 Supply Chain Attack | Infinity Group